 That happens in the garden too.
 We plant now while the soil is still warm enough to stimulate the plants’ roots, but not warm enough to make them bolt to seed.
-So it is time to put in those vegies that prefer the cooler days, like snow peas, lettuces, broadbeans, broccoli, cabbages, garlic, leeks and different onions.
+So it is time to put in those vegies that grow better in cooler weather, like snow peas, lettuces, broadbeans, broccoli, cabbages, garlic, leeks and different onions.
 Then there’s the luscious coriander and peppery rocket which I can lavish through my meals because it grows so readily and happily without the heat.
-Cavolo nero (Tuscan Kale),other kales, cimi di rapa, spinach and silverbeet become interchangeable through meals as I eventually get a lovely supply of greens as they mature.
+Cavolo nero (Tuscan Kale), other kales, cimi di rapa, spinach and silverbeet become interchangeable through meals as I eventually get a lovely supply of greens as they mature over winter.

 Let's not forget GARLIC!
-My aim is always around Easter planting, as a reminder.
+My aim is always to plant around Easter, as a reminder.
+For my latest tips and techniques, have a read: http://www.mygreengarden.com.au/growing-food/garlic/

 Earlier this year I did some summer pruning of some of the fruit trees, but I will aim to do a bit more while they are still in leaf.
 Pruning practice has changed from the traditional winter pruning when they are dormant, with current thinking being that late summer pruning enables the trees to heal over their wounds more effectively.
 This is especially important for apricots and cherries.